ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 It uses the WMS service of xMap-Server http://xserver.ptvgroup.com/en-uk/products/ptv-xserver/ptv-xmap/ from PTV Group, which requires a tiled/non-tiled hybrid approach (and that is the reason i've built this).
 The sample also displays an OSM WMS overlay which also cannot be requested in tiles.

+The supported options

+* attribution - the attribution text for the layer data
+* opacity - the opacity value between 0.0 and 1.0; default = 1.0
+* pane - the pane where the child div is inserted; default: null (div inserted at overlayPane)
+* zIndex - z-index of the images

+The pane and zIndex properties allow to fine-tune the layer ordering.
+For example, it is possible to insert a NonTiledLayer between two layers the tilePane, like the labels in http://80.146.239.139/SpatialTutorial/05-SymbolScaling.html